ldbc/ldbc_finbench_transaction_impls/README.md

 ![Build status](https://github.com/ldbc/ldbc_finbench_transaction_impls/actions/workflows/ci.yml/badge.svg?branch=main)

-This is the alpha version of FinBench transaction workload reference implementation, which is under alpha test.
+This is the alpha version of FinBench transaction workload reference implementation, which is under alpha test now.

 ## Quick Start

-TODO
+This repo has multiple modules for reference.
+Please refer to the README in each module for more information.

 # Reference